Hihaheho/swon/crates/swon-lint/README.md

-# swon-json-schema
+# swon-lint

-JSON Schema compatibility for SWON (SWan Object Notation).
+Linter for SWON (SWan Object Notation) files.

+This crate provides linting capabilities for SWON files, helping to enforce best practices and catch potential issues early.

 **This crate is still under development and published for name reservation purpose.**